prividentity/PrivateIdentity-Oldd/Cloud-Biometric-API-"Pay-as-You-Go"-Pricing.md

 Cloud Biometric API uses state-of-the-art face, face+face mask, voice and fingerprint algorithms to detect and recognize human biometrics in images and audio.
 Capabilities include models and APIs that locate biometric geometry, validate biometrics and perform identification.

 Requests for Cloud Biometric API are billed by SKU under the pay-as-you-go pricing model.
-One or more SKUs are triggered for each request, depending on the fields that are specified ("called") in the request.
+One or more SKUs are triggered for each request, depending on the fields that are specified in the request.

 #### There are two types of fees.
 **Billable Units**: Each component, model, API or service applied to a biometric is a billable unit.
 Using multiple components, models, APIs or services against a single biometric image or audio counts as processing multiple billable units.
 For example, if you apply Face Landmarks, Blur Detection and Face Identification (3 models) to the same image, you are billed for one billable unit of Face Landmarks, one billable unit of Blur Detection and one billable unit for Face Identification.